Free and Reduced-Price Meals

 How can parents pay for meals?
 Cash payments may be sent in sealed envelopes labeled with student names and ID numbers.
 Online credit card payments may also be made by going to www.MySchoolBucks.com and creating a student meal account.
 In order to do so, parents will need the student ID number and the school zip code.

 · Parents may check purchases and account balances from this account.
 They may also set low balance limits so the system alerts them when another payment is needed.

 · If a family has more than one child in the District, they can handle all online prepayments from the same online account.

-· Payments may be made with a major credit or debit card.
+· Payments may be made with a major credit card.

 · In order to use the online prepayment service, a small convenience fee for each transaction will be assessed to cover the bank fees.
 The convenience fee is $1.95 per deposit transaction.
 Parents placing money into multiple meal accounts will only be assessed the $1.95 fee once per deposit transaction.
 Pasadena School District will not profit from the use of this site.